xnephilim/blackfury/x/participationrewards/spec/README.md

 Specifically, we want to reward users for:

-1. Staking and locking of QCK on the Quicksilver chain;
+1. Staking and locking of FURY on the Blackfury chain;
 2. Positive validator selection, validators are ranked equally on performance and decentralization;
 3. Holdings of off-chain assets (qAssets);